KyrianOnwe/flatiron-task-master-app/README.md

     log in to the site with a secure password and stay logged in via user ID in the session hash, and log out of the site.

 # How to use
 Fork and clone down the repo, navigat to its directory and type `bundle install`, followed by `Enter` or `Return` to install the backend dependencies.
+Next, run `rails db:migrate` to set up the tables.
 Once complete, start the backend server by typing `rails s`,  followed by `Enter` or `Return`.
 The frontend is included in a client folder inside the same directory.
 To use it, open a new terminal and be sure to navigate to the same directory that the backend server is running from and type `npm install --prefix client`, followed by `Enter` or `Return` to install the frontend dependencies.
 Once that is complete, type `npm start --prefix client`, followed by `Enter` or `Return` to start the frontend.
 Enjoy!

 # In app